-The New Age Parents was invited to Kiddiwinkie Schoolhouse first International Cuisine Day, which is part of the school’s focus in developing a cosmopolitan child.
+The New Age Parents was invited to KiddiWinkie Schoolhouse first International Cuisine Day, which is part of the school’s focus on developing a cosmopolitan child.
 As part of the school’s Countries and Cultures theme focus, children will get to enjoy the taste of different cultures during ‘International Cuisine Day’, happening once in two months.
-This is also part of their integrated curriculum approach where children are introduced to a particular theme through stories, crafts, skit and culinary art.
+This is also part of their integrated curriculum approach where children are introduced to a particular theme through stories, crafts, skits and culinary art.

 For this International Cuisine Day, the theme was France!

 Teachers were decked in colours of red, white and blue, and children had French flags painted on their faces.
-Each classroom was decorated with red, white and blue streamers, drapes of cloths, accompanied by pictorial charts and information of all things French.
-Each class had their own food craft session on that day.
+Each classroom was decorated with red, white and blue streamers, drapes of cloths, accompanied by pictorial charts and information on all things French.
+Each class had its own food craft session on that day.